 \section{Abstract}

 We present \textbf{DreamAvatar}, a text-and-shape guided framework for generating high-quality 3D human avatars with controllable poses.
-While encouraging results have been produced by recent methods on text-guided 3D common object generation, generating high-quality human avatars remains an open challenge due to the complexity of the human body's shape, pose, and appearance.
-We propose DreamAvatar to tackle this challenge, which utilizes a trainable NeRF for predicting density and color features for 3D points and a pre-trained text-to-image diffusion model for providing 2D self-supervision.
-Specifically, we leverage SMPL models to provide rough pose and shape guidance for the generation.
-We introduce a dual space design that comprises a canonical space and an observation space, which are related by a learnable deformation field through the NeRF, allowing for the transfer of well-optimized texture and geometry from the canonical space to the target posed avatar.
-Additionally, we exploit a normal-consistency regularization to allow for more vivid generation with detailed geometry and texture.
-Through extensive evaluations, we demonstrate that DreamAvatar significantly outperforms existing methods, establishing a new state-of-the-art for text-and-shape guided 3D human generation.
-Project page: \url{https://yukangcao.github.io/DreamAvatar/}. \footnote{$\star$ Equal contribution} \footnote{$\dagger$ Corresponding author}
+While encouraging results have been reported by recent methods on text-guided 3D common object generation, generating high-quality human avatars remains an open challenge due to the complexity of the human body's shape, pose, and appearance.
+We propose DreamAvatar to tackle this challenge, which utilizes a trainable NeRF for predicting density and color for 3D points and pretrained text-to-image diffusion models for providing 2D self-supervision.
+Specifically, we leverage the SMPL model to provide shape and pose guidance for the generation.
+We introduce a dual-observation-space design that involves the joint optimization of a canonical space and a posed space that are related by a learnable deformation field.
+This facilitates the generation of more complete textures and geometry faithful to the target pose.
+We also jointly optimize the losses computed from the full body and from the zoomed-in 3D head to alleviate the common multi-face ``Janus'' problem and improve facial details in the generated avatars.
+Extensive evaluations demonstrate that DreamAvatar significantly outperforms existing methods, establishing a new state-of-the-art for text-and-shape guided 3D human avatar generation.